mgilberties/whisky-tasting-tool/README.md

 1. Go to [supabase.com](https://supabase.com) and create a new project
 2. Run the SQL schema from `supabase-schema.sql` in your Supabase SQL Editor
+   - This includes the `keep_alive` table to prevent project pausing
 3. Get your Project URL and anon key from Settings → API

 ### 2. Environment Variables